turbulent/docker-heap-app/README.md

 ## License

-This Dockerfile packages the [OpCacheGUI](https://github.com/PeeHaa/OpCacheGUI) source code, which is available under the [MIT License](http://spdx.org/licenses/MIT).
-OpCacheGUI is developed by Pieter Hordijk.
+This Dockerfile packages the [opcache-gui](https://github.com/amnuts/opcache-gui) source code, which is available under the [MIT License](https://acollington.mit-license.org/). opcache-gui is developed by Andrew Collington.

 This Dockerfile packages a compiled binary of [FFmpeg](https://www.ffmpeg.org).
 FFmpeg is licensed under the [GNU General Public